mvorwieger/Population-Growth-Simmulation/README.md

 # Population Growth Simmulation
-This is a completely not scientifically way to Simulate the growth of a Population.
+This is a completely not scientifical simmulation of the growth of a population.
 The only reason I started with this project was a talk from Uncle Bob where he asked "How many Biological Parents do you have".

 ## Problems